AriFordsham/GHCWiki/emacs.md

 ...
 ```

-The `direnv` package is optional for this tutorial, but very useful for working with emacs and `nix-shell` environments in general. [`direnv`](https://direnv.net/) is a command line tool, that automatically loads an environment defined by a `.envrc` file, when you visit an directory that itself contains or has a parent folder that contains one.
+The `direnv` package is optional for this tutorial, but very useful for working with Emacs and `nix-shell` environments in general. [`direnv`](https://direnv.net/) is a command line tool, that automatically loads an environment defined by a `.envrc` file, when you visit an directory that itself contains or has a parent folder that contains one.

 `.envrc` can simply redirect to `nix`:
 ```
 use_nix
 ```

-That way the appropriate `nix` environemt is automatically loaded in the shell and - with the package `direnv` - in emacs.
+That way the appropriate `nix` environemt is automatically loaded in the shell and - with the package `direnv` - in Emacs.
 I always drop one `.envrc` into the root of my Haskell projects.
 Regarding GHC I've `./.envrc` and `hadrian/.envrc`.

-## `compiler/` and `hadrian/` are two distinct projects
+### `compiler/` and `hadrian/` are two distinct projects

 Unfortunately [`projectile`](https://projectile.readthedocs.io/en/latest/) recognizes GHC and hadrian as **one** project.